n00bytes/Script-to-Go/README.md

 # Script2Go
 This script was created to automate the following task:

-Usage: ./Script2GO.sh -f TargetFile <List of IPv4 target address>
+Usage: ./Script2GO.sh -f TargetFile <List of IPv4 target address> -d <Target-Domain>

-Port Scanning using Nmap:
+Port Scanning using Masscan:
-  * Nmap TCP port scan ALL ports.
+  * TCP port scan 65k ALL ports

-  * Nmap UDP port scan top ports.
+Port Service Enumeration using Nmap:
+  * Service enumeration using the output from Masscan

 Perform Subdomain enumeration using:
   * Amass